richard-porter/trust-chain-protocol/trust-chain-protocol.md

   natural language, is interpreted and re-interpreted at each hop.
   Semantic drift accumulates.
 The final action may be technically coherent but practically contrary to what the human wanted.
+At network scale, accumulated semantic drift across a coordinated multi-account pipeline is the mechanism behind Provenance Laundering — the adversarial external variant of this failure mode.
+See Frozen Kernel Diagnostic Vocabulary.
 - Context Contamination — Malicious, incorrect, or misleading information propagates through the agent network and drives downstream agents into problematic behaviors.
 Unlike Authority